CruzMRamirez/Project40-conversion/ReadMe.md

 Use three of either `*` or `_` to do both italics and bold. ***This should be both in italics and bold***

-to use blockquotes use the `>` symbol and can be used to nest them by multiples
+to use blockquotes use the `>` symbol and can be used to nest them by adding more of the symbols `use > in the first line and use >> for the second line`
 > this is a block quote
 >> this is inside a block quote